Buccaneers' Doug Martin suspended four games for positive drug test, entering rehab

-The Tampa Bay Buccaneers surprisingly deactivated running back Doug Martin prior to their eventual loss last week against the New Orleans Saints, and now we know the reason why.
+The Tampa Bay Buccaneers surprisingly deactivated running back Doug Martin prior to their eventual loss on Saturday against the New Orleans Saints, and now we know the reason.

-Martin has been suspended for four games without pay for the team’s next four games by the NFL for violating the league’s drug policy.
+Martin has been suspended for four games without pay by the NFL for violating the league’s drug policy.
 He issued a statement on Wednesday indicating that he plans to enter rehab.

 “I was notified last week of a four-game suspension for violating the league’s drug policy.
 My initial instinct was to appeal the suspension and finish the season with my teammates.
 However, after numerous discussions with people close to me — including Coach [Dirk] Koetter — I am starting the suspension immediately so I can enter a treatment facility and receive the help I truly need.”

 According to the Tampa Bay Times, Martin — who was a healthy scratch last Saturday — was excused from Wednesday’s practice.
-The suspension will begin this week with the season finale against the Carolina Panthers and carry over the remaining three games for the start of the 2017 season.
+The suspension will begin this week with the regular-season finale against the Carolina Panthers and carry over the remaining three games for the start of the 2017 season.

 NFL Network’s Ian Rapoport reports that Martin is struggling with Adderall use.